In The News

 “We are looking at evidence related to substance abuse,” Perez-Morina said.
 “For those in low-risk, low-need, less is more.
 If you do more treatment, you could actually increase the risk.”

-The vice president of the Miami chapter of the FACDL said the program represents a compromise between defense attorneys and Rundle’s office.
-He and other defense attorneys wanted first-time drug users to simply be referred to pretrial intervention, as is the case with first-time offenders charged with other crimes like grand theft.
+The vice president of the Miami chapter of the FACDL said the program represents a compromise between defense lawyers and Rundle’s office.
+He and other defense lawyers wanted first-time drug users to simply be referred to pretrial intervention, as is the case with first-time offenders charged with other crimes like grand theft.
 In such cases, charges can be dismissed in six months if the person’s record remains clean.

-“The concern from a defense attorney’s perspective is there are clients who are going to be unnecessarily inconvienced by being sent to drug court,” said Kirlew of the Kirlew Law Firm.
+“The concern from a defense lawyer’s perspective is there are clients who are going to be unnecessarily inconvienced by being sent to drug court,” said Kirlew of the Kirlew Law Firm.
 “For a guy caught with one pill or a small baggie of cocaine, who otherwise is a responsible individual and has a job and family … I find this unnecessarily bureaucratic.”

 Jude Faccidomo, past president of the Miami chapter of the FACDL and a state board member, calls the program “a great idea.”
 However, he said it has kinks that need to be worked out like all new programs.

 For one thing, it takes several weeks to get defendants assessed, which is required before they can be admitted.
-Additionally, Faccidomo said it has been a bit unclear when defendants are eligible for the program and whether attorneys can request it for a client.
+Additionally, Faccidomo said it has been a bit unclear when defendants are eligible for the program and whether lawyers can request it for a client.